fivetran/hvr-connectors/databricks/README.md

 files written by integrate in this cycle for this table.
 The script checks this by 1) checking if the table name is in the path, and 2) checking that the files in that location are only the ones that it expects to find there.
 If these conditions hold, the connector can create the burst table as an unmanaged table.
-If not it will create the burst table, alter it, and load it.
+If not it will create the burst table and load it.

 By default, the script will create the burst table as an unmanaged table if it can (that is, if the above conditions hold), otherwise the script will create the burst table as a managed table.